LSE shares jump after proposed $27 billion Refinitiv deal

-(Reuters) - Shares in London Stock Exchange Group Plc rose more than 10% on Monday after the British company said late Friday it was in discussions to buy Refinitiv Holdings Ltd in deal worth $27 billion including debt.
+(Reuters) - Shares in London Stock Exchange Group Plc (LSE.L) rose more than 10% on Monday after the British company said late Friday it was in discussions to buy Refinitiv Holdings Ltd in deal worth $27 billion including debt.

-The deal would come less than a year after buyout firm Blackstone Group Inc bought a majority stake in Refinitiv from Thomson Reuters Corp, valuing the company at the time at $20 billion including debt.
+The deal would come less than a year after buyout firm Blackstone Group Inc (BX.N) bought a majority stake in Refinitiv from Thomson Reuters Corp (TRI.TO), valuing the company at the time at $20 billion including debt.

 The deal would transform LSE into a global player in financial data and expand its footprint in foreign exchange and fixed income.